adsbypasser/adsbypasser/CONTRIBUTING.md

 * do not add multiple feature in one commit

     I'll reject such pull request.
 Please split them into different commits.

-## TL; DR

-You could just submit whatever issues you like.
-I'll remind you to read this guide should your issues don't satisfy the requirments.